 I honestly don’t know as I have only ever completed the whole guide so am unable to help you beyond that.
-Perhaps @mack who I think has more experience with printer scanners than I do might be able to help further when he comes on here.
+Perhaps @anon56357095 who I think has more experience with printer scanners than I do might be able to help further when he comes on here.

 To check if scanner is working, I would have thought you would have a USB connector to connect to your computer, and Simple Scan app would detect your printer/scanner.